 State update

-At each timestep, all agents simultaneously update their energy levels based on the three sociopsychological induction processes proposed by [@cacioppoAloneCrowdStructure2009].
-The relative influence of each pathway can be adjusted, allowing for their strengths to range from 0 (i.e., the pathway does not influence the agents’ energy) to 1 (i.e., the pathway is solely responsible for changes in the agents’ energy) in a linear combination.
+At each timestep of ABM simulation, all agents simultaneously update their energy levels based on the three sociopsychological induction processes proposed by [@cacioppoAloneCrowdStructure2009].
+The relative influence of each pathway can be adjusted, allowing for their strengths (see table 1 &2) to range from 0 (i.e., the pathway does not influence the agents’ energy) to 1 (i.e., the pathway is solely responsible for changes in the agents’ energy) in a linear combination.
 The sociopsychological state and the interactions with other agents in the network determine an agent’s energy level update.

 Cognitive pathway